ahopgood/ahopgood.github.io/_posts/2018-07-07-lombok-sub-builders.markdown

 ---
 layout: post
-title:  "The Lombok Sub-builers"
+title:  "The Lombok Sub-builders"
 date: 2018-07-07
 categories: Lombok
 ---

 ## The issue
-I was working on a proof of concept I wanted to work quickly with:
+Recently I was working on a proof of concept where I wanted to work quickly under the following conditions:
-* An existing JWT token object that already has the `@Builder` annotation
+* I had an existing JWT token class that already had the `@Builder` annotation
 * I wanted to trial adding two different types of roles:
-  * one based on an array of strings and
+  * one based on an array of strings
-  * a more complex one based on an array of objects.
+  * and a more complex one based on an array of objects.
-* I wanted it so that I could run a set of tests on each prototype so simply changing the class itself was unsuitable.
+* I wanted it so that I could run a set of tests on each prototype side by side without having to resort to two separate classes.

-Typical lombok builder class declaration:
+A typical lombok builder class declaration is as follows:
 ```
 @Getter
 @ToString